 All standard SKF motor encoder units are protected with high-performance filtering so that they can adapt to the electric environment typically found in industrial and automotive applications.

-- Motor encoder units with a free cable end have the filter included in the overmoulding on the cable.
+- Units with a free cable end have the filter included in the overmoulding on the cable.

 - Units with an AMP Superseal™ connector have the filter integrated in the connector.